pianistps/sinatra-fave-reads/README.md

 ##Book Inventory

 My Sinatra project for Flatiron that is meant to work as a book inventory for its users.
-Any user can view another users books.
-Signed in users can add books and edit them as well as delete.
+A user can view his or her books when signed in.
+Signed in users can also add books and edit them as well as delete.

 ##Contributing